yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

    zzz,NULL,xxxCRLF

 ## Empty lines
-This specification recommends but doesn't require keeping the number of records the same in every line.
+This specification recommends but doesn't require having the same number of fields in every line.
 This allows CSV files to have empty lines without any records at all.
 Some implementations can be configured to skip empty lines instead of parsing them.